 Rank your selections

-After you've selected the courses and programmes you are interested in applying to, the next step is to rank them in your order of preference.
+After you've selected the courses and programmes you're interested in applying for, the next step is to rank them in your order of preference.

 Ranking your selections is really important!

 The order that you rank your choices is very important as you can only be offered a place in courses or programmes for a total of 45 credits.
 A full-time bachelor's programme is 30 credits per semester.